The DLS Library Collection

 - floor votes (also available online from 1998 to the present)

 The Department of Legislative Services Library is the repository for House and Senate committee files for bills introduced in sessions of the Maryland General Assembly from 1975 to the present.
-Currently, the DLS Library has committee bill files in three formats: microfilm, print, and DVD.
-Microfilmed bill files are available from 1975 to 2005; print files are available from 2000 to the present; and on DVD from 2003 to 2005.
+Currently, the DLS Library has committee bill files several formats: microfilm, print, DVD, and PDF.

 The following Maryland libraries also have bill files prior to 2003 on microfilm and 2003 to 2005 on DVD and/or microfilm: